vijaylaxmipb/-Yoga-Fest/README.md

     ## Credits

-   - This site was inspired by Love Runnign walkthrough project & many of pages have used code come from this.Without referring Love Running walkthrough prject from code institute would have been so difficult to produce or build Yoga Fest website.
+   - This site was inspired by Love Running walkthrough project & many of pages have used code come from this.Without referring Love Running walkthrough prject from code institute would have been so difficult to produce or build Yoga Fest website sp professionaly.
    - My mentor, Spencer Barribal, for his input.
-   -